One Small Change

-We stopped using our dishwasher last October and sometimes leave clean dishes in a drying rack overnight.
+We sometimes leave clean dishes in a drying rack overnight.
 My husband usually wakes up before me and on some mornings, he puts all the dishes away.
 Even though I have plenty of time to do it when I wake up, he does it first.
 It takes less than 5 minutes, but that small gesture can change my day.
 When I walk into the kitchen and see the clean counter, it makes me smile.
 That small gesture is an act of love.

 We need to think more about how we can improve relationships, business and all circumstances by asking, “What is the one small thing I can do in this moment?”